TrafeX/CLKB/README.md

 Command Line Knowledge Base
 ===========================
-A command line app to manage knowledge-base snippets, nifty one-liners and everything you simply want to store by using the command line.
+A command line app to manage knowledge base snippets, nifty one-liners and everything you simply want to store by using the command line.
 When you create a new item your favorite CLI-editor pops up and lets you add the content.
 When you close the editor you'll be aked for a short description and optionally some tags to quickly find it back.